It is with utmost gratitude that I announce that I am this semester’s recipient of the James William Squire Bursary.

 Second Sunday is a social group that I co-founded, in conjunction with the Parish of Cowley Saint John, for young adults and friends with a shared interest in social justice and philosophy/spirituality.

 We usually meet once a month, on the ‘second Sunday’ of each month, from 6pm onwards.
+Some activities include: gigs, films, meals, volunteering, pilgrimages, thoughtful conversation, and general merriment!

 For more information, contact me, or go to the Parish website at:

-I was personally invited to present at this year’s Ian Ramsey Centre for Science and Religion Conference, A Postsecular Age?
+I was personally invited to present and assist at this year’s Ian Ramsey Centre for Science and Religion Conference, A Postsecular Age?
 New Narratives of Religion, Science, and Society, and awarded a full grant by my college, St Stephen’s House.
 I will be presenting an area of my research in a paper titled, ‘Rethinking Self-authority’.
 Do join me!

 Complete conference details here: